razie/diesel/README.md

 ### Help pages

 Use this engine to create editable help/documentation pages within your app.
 Users can help create/update/maintain help and documentation pages which link to each-other nicely in a web of help.

+### Forums, blogs

+Easily add social features embedded in your app, like forums, discussions and blogs - all as wiki topics.

 ### Some wiki content